Q&A

 Is it a sequel to the Conquest Series?

-OK, but should I still read the Conquest Series first?
+OK, but should I still read the Tancred novels first?

-You’re welcome to, but you certainly don’t have to.
 You can read The Harrowing without having read the Conquest Series.
-Although it happens to be set during the same period of history, it’s otherwise entirely unrelated to the Tancred novels, and you will be in no way disadvantaged if you haven’t read any of my previous books.
+Although it’s set during the same period of history, it’s completely unrelated to the Tancred novels.

 I live outside the UK.
 Where can I buy The Harrowing?